 This course explores the interdisciplinary field of scholarship in Fat Studies that aims to debunk weight-centric misconceptions and countering mainstream narratives.
 Participants will examine fat bias, fat shame and weight-based oppression as a social justice issue that intersects with other systems of oppression.

 This course includes an introduction to the paradigm of Health At Every Size (HAES), a weight-neutral approach to health promotion that emphasizes size diversity, intuitive eating, and joyful movement.
 HAES is also an important paradigm in working with people who experience disordered eating.

 This course is part of our Eating Disorders Certificate Program.

 Course Details & Registration

 Date and Time: Saturdays, February 1, 8, 15, 2020, 9 a.m.-3p.m.

 Instructor: Kelsey Domann-Scholz, MA, LPCA

-Degree Applicable credit: This course can be taken for 1 semester hour of Degree Applicable Credit (CPED 573-01).
+Degree Applicable credit (current students and certificate candidates): This course can be taken for 1 semester hour of Degree Applicable Credit (CPED 573-01).
 Please contact your advisor for more information.

 New events are added to our calendar regularly.
 For the latest on events related to your specific interests, sign up to receive periodic updates by email and/or mail.